 7. VAT, Permissions, and Additional Fees

-8. Hidden Costs to Consider
+8. Kitchen Extension Hidden Costs

-9. Budget Contingency Tips
+9. Budget Contingency Tips – Kitchen Extension Cost

 10. Final Thoughts & Next Steps